 And here we find the same integrity in the choruses.
 This is a stack of all three choruses from “Thinking Out Loud” with its “We found love right where we are” tag.

-Again we find a deliberate, complete and very substantial work, aside from the very common accompaniment it employs.
+Again we find a deliberate, complete and very substantial melodic work.
 “Thinking Out Loud” is neither dominated nor significantly defined by the groove it shares with “Let’s Get It On.”
-In fact, I could install a different groove, an even more common one, and the song would remain intact and hardly affected.
+In fact, I could install a different groove, an even more common one, and the song would remain intact and be hardly affected.
 The accompaniment is not its “heart.”
 The track’s value is mostly held in the wealth of material in these examples — catchy, clever, appealing, singable by a six year old after a couple of hearings, and completely composed by Ed Sheehan.

 Of supreme importance, “Thinking Out Loud’s” melody and lyric contains nothing of consequence in common with “Let’s Get It On.”
-So it’s weird to be here at all.
-In prior musicology analysis we’ve talked about “how many notes in a row are common to both tunes,” and that sort of thing.
+So it’s weird to be arguing substantial musical similarity at all.
+In prior musicology analysis I’ve talked about “how many notes in a row are common to both tunes,” and that sort of thing.
 Common notes in melodies are usually the primary cause for a complaint.
 Unbelievably here the plaintiffs might never even mention melody or notes.
-Imagine, they are going to argue pop song infringement while perhaps avoiding any discussion of melodies and lyrics since both are if anything exceptionally unalike.
+Imagine, they are going to argue pop song infringement while perhaps avoiding any discussion of melodies and lyrics since both are, if anything, exceptionally unalike.

 I do predict they’ll take up time with a few pointless arguments.
 Musicologists get paid to notice things like, “both songs leave a few beats of space between phrases in the lyric.”
 Or “both songs have the same ‘Verse Verse Chorus Verse Bridge Chorus’ structure.”
 Never mind that half the songs in the history of pop music do both of those as well.
 They’ve got to make a showing with a few observations that even if not significant, are at least true.